Elite-Security-Systems/radar/README.md

 - 📊 **Detailed Reporting**: Produces structured JSON output for easy integration with other tools
 - 🌐 **Robust Resolving**: Leverages both system DNS resolver and public DNS services for maximum coverage
 - 🧠 **Auto-Updates**: Automatically downloads the latest signatures from GitHub
+- 📋 **Batch Scanning**: Process multiple domains from a list with a single command

 ## Installation